How many actuarial exams are there?

 An FSA designation is for someone that is interested in a typical actuarial pricing or valuation role, working in an insurance company.
 A CERA designation is for anyone that wants to specialize in identifying sources of risk and how to manage it.
 Actuaries with a CERA designation can still work in an insurance company, but they are also valued in other non-insurance industries too.

 If you decide to become an FSA, there you’ll have 10 exams to complete.
 Here is a list of the exams:

 Plus 3 fellowship exams

-I haven’t included the fellowship exams because the specific ones that you’ll write depend on which fellowship exam track you choose.
+I haven’t included the names of the fellowship exams because the specific ones that you’ll write depend on which fellowship exam track you choose.
 Each track offers a different specialization, such as life insurance and annuities, group insurance, or retirement benefits.
 Don’t worry, you won’t need to choose your track until much later in your career so it’s not something to worry about now.

 Certified Enterprise Risk Actuary

 The alternative to becoming an FSA is to become a CERA.
 An actuary with this designation will have a very strong risk background.
 There are just 7 exams that you’d need to pass in order to obtain this, which is the lowest number of exams of all the different designations I’ve mentioned.

 Many of the exams needed to obtain the CERA designation are the same as those needed to obtain the FSA designation.
 In fact, you can obtain the CERA designation on your way to becoming an FSA.